Ekolle-Eya/Atmospheric-Drinking-Water-Production-Using-ML/README.md

 # Atmospheric-Drinking-Water-Production-Using-ML
-This is a predictive machine learning model use to determine drinking water production from Atmospheric Water Generator
+This is a predictive machine learning model use to determine drinking water production from Atmospheric Water Generator.
+The model uses two features (Temperature and Relative Humidity).
+#